AePS Fraud Prevention: Identifying Security Threats and Reporting Unauthorised Activity Effectively

 Offers that seem too good

 Common Confusion: Many people mistakenly believe that just knowing your Aadhaar number is enough for someone to commit AePS fraud.
-While your Aadhaar number is necessary, a fraudster also needs your biometric (fingerprint) to complete an AePS transaction.
+While your Aadhaar number is necessary, a malicious actor also needs your biometric (fingerprint) to complete an AePS transaction.
 However, sharing your Aadhaar number carelessly still increases your risk of other types of identity fraud.

-Protecting Yourself from AePS Fraud
+Protecting Yourself from Unauthorised AePS Activity

 Keep your Aadhaar safe